NOAA-EMC/NCEPLIBS-wrf_io/README.md

 # NCEPLIBS-wrf_io

 This is a lightweight WRF-IO API library for Unified Post Processor (UPP).
-It reads wrf forecasts (WRF state plus diagnostics) and writes GRIB and GRIB2 products.
+It reads wrf forecasts (WRF state plus diagnostics).
 It is based on code copied from https://github.com/wrf-model/WRF/tree/master/external/io_netcdf.

 The NCEPLIBS-wrf_io library was supplied by the WRF team at NCAR to